 Pittsburgh City Paper wants to help make attending shows as easy as possible.
 So, welcome to our venue guide, where you can find out what to wear, where to smoke, and everything in between.
 CP will detail the ins and outs of venues in Pittsburgh, so you can fully enjoy the experience and not worry about little nuisances like not knowing the bar was cash-only.

-For the second iteration, we visited The Mr. Roboto Project.
-The DIY venue prides itself on being a safe space and is completely run by a board of seven volunteers.
+The Mr. Roboto Project prides itself on being a safe space and is completely run by a board of seven volunteers.
 Most shows at Roboto fall under the punk, indie, bedroom pop, and rock categories.

 5106 Penn Ave., Bloomfield